 Despite the procedural reforms and protections put in place in the modern death penalty era, a good number of states have decided to abolish the death penalty altogether.
-Since 1972, 15 states have abolished the death penalty either by a legislative statute or court ruling, a further 3 states have put in place moratoriums on the carrying out of death sentences by executive order.
-The federal government also maintained a moratorium on executions until 2020 when outgoing President Donald Trump authorized 13 executions before the moratorium was reinstated by President Joe Biden.
-These abolishing states and governors widely cited the risk of wrongful executions as a reason for abolishing the death penalty.
+Since 1972, 15 states have abolished the death penalty either by a legislative statute or court ruling, and a further six states have put in place moratoriums or pauses on the carrying out of death sentences by executive order.
+99 The federal government also maintained a moratorium on executions until 2020 when outgoing President Donald Trump authorized 13 executions before the moratorium was reinstated by President Joe Biden.
+100 These abolishing states and governors widely cited the risk of wrongful executions as a reason for abolishing the death penalty.